Kroniichiwa/to-do-/README.md

 ## How this project work?
-- I use dictionary to help me look through all the to-do list
+- I use dictionary to help me look through all a "to-do" list

 ## for more information about Python Dictionaries